nodejs/nodejs.org/COLLABORATOR_GUIDE.md

 ### Why MDX?

-MDX is a great format for writing content.
-It allows us to write Markdown and React Components in the same file.
+MDX is an extension on Markdown that allows us to add JSX Components within Markdown.
-It also allows us to use React Components within Markdown files.
-This is a great advantage for us, as we can use React Components to create complex content structures and layouts.
-It also supports the `unified` ecosystem, which allows us to extend the MDX functionality with ease.
+Besides that, MDX is also a pluggable parser built on top of `unified` which supports Rehype and Remark Plugins.
+MDX is becoming the standard for parsing human-content on React/Next.js-based Applications.

 Some of the plugins that we use include: